Attractions in the Mid & North West region

 Just a short drive from the airport is the Catholic Knock Shrine which attracts thousands of pilgrims every year including Pope John Paul II in 1979 and Mother Teresa of Calcutta in 1993.

 County Mayo offers many other places worthy of a visit.
 Westport on the coast is a charming town and is close to Croagh Patrick, a mountain which many people climb in honour of St. Patrick, who is the patron Saint of Ireland.
+It is also home to one of the regions most popular attractions, Westport House & Pirate Adventure Park, for the historic appeal of the house and grounds and the fun of the theme park.
+Westport also plays host to one of the best boutique festivals in the West of Ireland, the Westport Folk & Bluegrass Festival which takes place every year around the beginning of June.
 Other places worth a visit include the county town Castlebar and Ballina which is a popular base for fishermen not least because of the famous Moy Fishery located within the town boundaries.
 Many tourists like to visit the village of Cong which is home to Ashford Castle where much of the Oscar winning film The Quiet Man was filmed.

 Heading northwards into County Sligo about 8km from the county town also called Sligo is the village of Strandhill which boasts a popular beach for surfers and some very beautiful scenery.